 If Redmond ARES is activated, team responsibilities may include the following:

-Your success as an ARES volunteer depends on a familiarity with basic emergency communications skills, and a working knowledge of the Incident Command System (ICS) used by FEMA, Washington State, King County, and the City of Redmond.
-The following table describes the training you're expected to complete as a Redmond ARES member.
-All of these courses can be taken online.
+First, you'll need a ham licence from the FCC to become a member.
+In addition, your success as an ARES volunteer depends on a familiarity with basic emergency communications skills, and a working knowledge of the Incident Command System (ICS) used by FEMA, Washington State, King County, and the City of Redmond.

 ICS and NIMS Courses--Those not shown in bold are optional.